Manmatha Ray: Career

 Ray responded to the socio-political conditions of India at the time through his plays.
-In Dharmaghat (meaning: Strike), written in 1953, focuses on the role of mill owners in breaking a workers' strike and causing riots between Hindus and Muslims, in Totopana (1956 and 1958), he dealt with the neglected poor, and in Santal Bidroha (meaning: The Santal Rebellion), written in 1958, he dealt with the exploited tribals.
+Dharma ghat, written in 1953, focuses on the role of mill owners in breaking a workers' strike and causing riots between Hindus and Muslims, in Totopana (1956 and 1958), he dealt with the neglected poor, and in Santal Bidroha (meaning: The Santal Rebellion), written in 1958, he dealt with the exploited tribals.

 At least 17 of his plays have been adapted into films.

 Ray, who introduced modern one-act plays in Bengali, wrote many such plays.
 Bidyutparna (meaning: A leaf of Lightning), written in 1927, is one of the best of his one-act plays.
 He is often referred as the father of one-act drama in Bengal.

 While working in the publicity department of the state government, in 1957, the Government of West Bengal commissioned him to make a documentary on Kazi Nazrul Islam.
 Manmatha wrote the script for the documentary film Bidrohi Kabi Kazi Nazrul Islam and Manmohan Ghose narrated it.
 He was also the first president of Paschim Banga Natya Akademi.